 Cost Considerations

-The costs associated with LPA and Deputyship are another critical aspect to consider.
-Generally, setting up an LPA is less expensive than obtaining a Deputyship order.
+The costs associated with LPA and Deputyship are another critical factor.
+Setting up an LPA is significantly less expensive than obtaining a Deputyship Order — and crucially, an LPA has no ongoing supervision fees, whereas a deputy must pay annual fees to the OPG for the duration of their appointment.

 | Aspect | LPA | Deputyship |